Cincinesh/tue/docs/functions/math/cos.md

     -> simd<decltype(math::cos(T())), N>;
 ```

-1. Returns the cosine of the given value.
+1. Returns the trigonometric cosine of the given angle in radians.

 2. Same as above after first converting `x` to a `double`.